WHICH MALDIVES NGOs AND ORGANISATIONS DO WE SUPPORT?

 WHY DO WE SUPPORT NGOs AND MARINE LIFE ORGANISATIONS?

+Supporting organisations and partners is not always about financial support.
 We have sought out ways to open up channels to allow NGOs ( Non Governmental Organisation) the opportunity to interact with guests and in so doing increase their exposure to a wider audience.
 Many of our tours involve some form of conservation awareness or activity.
 You can spend time with NGOs gaining an insight into the conservation challenges that face local islands or social challenges that people within the local community may face.

 We offer opportunities to get involved if you wish, supporting local conservationists on coral nurseries, attending beach cleans or events held within the community.
 Even on our Villimale day tour our guides and guests can be seen collecting rubbish as they explore the island.